moonwhaler/CivitScraper/CONFIGURATION.md

 -   **`timeout`**: How long to wait for a response from the CivitAI API before giving up.
 -   **`max_retries`**: How many times to retry a request if it fails due to network issues or server errors (5xx).
 Does not apply to rate limit errors (429).
 -   **`user_agent`**: Identifies CivitScraper to the CivitAI API.
+-   **`key`**: Your CivitAI API key.
+While optional for fetching public data, providing a key is recommended as it may grant higher rate limits from the CivitAI API.
 -   **`batch`**: Settings related to processing multiple files concurrently.
 See [Batch Processing Details](#batch-processing-details).
 -   **`circuit_breaker`**: Settings for automatically stopping requests to specific API endpoints if they consistently fail.
 See [Batch Processing Details](#batch-processing-details).